FraserThompson/PhilosophersMeme/_posts/2016-05-12-an-internet-koan.markdown

   display_name: S. Y. Her
   first_name: Seong
   last_name: Her
-excerpt: "<p>I just found a really strange website where a guy claims Zen is a scam and that he's figured out how to solve any koan.
-He even provides a Free Zen Riddle and Koan Service through which you can email him a koan and receive an answer.</p>"
+excerpt: "I just found a really strange website where a guy claims Zen is a scam and that he's figured out how to solve any koan.
+He even provides a Free Zen Riddle and Koan Service through which you can email him a koan and receive an answer."
 image: "/assets/tpm_defaultpic.jpg"
 ---